-The Company has lease contracts for rented guesthouses.
-Leases of guesthouses generally have lease terms between 1 and 2 years.
+The Company has lease contracts for rented warehouse and guesthouses.
+Leases of these assets generally have lease terms between 1 and 2 years.
 The Company's obligations under its leases are secured by the lessor's title to the leased assets.
 There are several lease contracts that include extension options, which are further discussed below.

-The Company has certain leases of warehouses and guesthouses with lease terms of 12 months or less.
-The Company applies the 'short-term lease' recognition exemptions for these leases.
+The Company has leases for warehouses and guesthouses with lease terms of 12 months or less.
+For these leases, the Company applies the 'short-term lease' recognition exemption.